The Productivity Method Planner: An Honest Review

 Where it falls short

 It's primarily a daily task manager, not a goal-setting tool.
-The weekly planning sections exist, but the framework is weighted towards execution rather than direction.
+The weekly and monthly planning sections exist, but the framework is weighted towards execution rather than direction.
 If you're trying to use the planner to set and track meaningful longer-term goals — professional, personal, creative — the structure doesn't give you much to work with.
-You'll fill in the daily spreads effectively and still wonder whether you're working towards anything that matters to you.
+You'll sort your Quick Ticks from your Projects effectively and still wonder whether you're working towards anything that matters to you.

 How it compares